nenadvir/ucimo-javascript/syllabus.md

 - What is a variable?
 - Variables vs. constants in Javascript
+  - Changing constant objects in Javascript
-- Identifiers and naming conventions
+- Naming conventions
-- Assigning values to variables (`=`)
 - Variable scope (global and local)
-- Changing constant objects in Javascript

 ### Data types

-- Intro to computer data and binary numbers
+- Intro to data and binary numbers
 - Data types in Javascript
   - Boolean (`true` i `false`)
   - Number